nayaktulu3/nayaktulu3/README.md

 -### 5. Water Resource Management Through Data Analytics in India
 -Description: Conducted comprehensive analysis on water quality, quantity, distribution, and utilization using advanced methods such as statistical modeling, Data Analysis and GIS.
 Gathered and integrated datasets from Central Water Commission, IMD, OGDI, State Water Resources Department, and other repositories, ensuring data authenticity and reliability.
 Employed forecasting methodologies and data visualization techniques to predict water availability, optimize allocation, and support informed decision-making in water management.

+-### 6. Cigarette-Market-Penetration-Analysis-in-Odisha
+-Project Overview This project focuses on the analysis of cigarette market penetration in Odisha, utilizing real data gathered from a comprehensive survey conducted across six districts.
+The study aims to explore consumer behavior, preferences, and trends within the retail sector, involving both smokers and retail shops.

 - ## Skills
 - Data Analysis